-Carmelo Anthony: Why He Could Bring Title To the L.A.
+NBA Rumors: Why Carmelo Anthony Could Bring Title to the L.A.
 Clippers

 Carmelo Anthony might get traded to the L.A.
 Clippers if talks break down on him resigning with the Denver Nuggets.